ColganLab/Colgan-Lab-Calendar/README.md

 # Author

 Built for the Colgan Lab scheduling and presentation workflow.
+Developed by Noah Thompson with coding assistance from AI (ChatGPT, Claude, Copilot, etc).